HealthInnovationEast/ExpansionHunter/docs/usage.md

 ### `--cpus`

 Passed through to ExpansionHunter `--threads` and sort/cram compression.
+Only the expansion hunter step will use all specified threads (max 16).
+Other processes are capped.

 Nextflow naming convention.

 ### `--region_extension_length`